precice/precice.github.io/content/docs/installation/installation-packages.md

 As an example, change `noble` to `jammy` for 22.04.

 Is a newer preCICE release out, and have we not yet updated the above links?
 Please edit this page.

+## Debian

+Similar to the Ubuntu packages, we generate Debian packages for at least the latest stable release of Debian.
+You can download version-specific Debian packages from the respective release [GitHub release](https://github.com/precice/precice/releases/latest).

 ## Arch Linux / Manjaro